Visual Window Analytic Functions¶

 - Select saledate as the X-axis column.
 Set the date range as Month.

-Let’s switch to the dataset: a web log.
+Let’s switch to the weblogs dataset.
 It contains events on a website.
 For each event, we have:

 - server_ts: the timestamp